Kanishk-K/Data-and-AI/README.md

 # Data-and-AI
-Practice for Numpy, Pandas, Matplotlib, and Tensorflow
+Practice for Numpy, Pandas, Matplotlib/Seaborn, and Tensorflow